betodealmeida/shillelagh/docs/adapters.rst

     connection = connect(":memory:", adapter_kwargs={"gsheetspi": {"access_token": "XXX"}})

 For domain wide access you need to create a service account.
 Make sure that the account has domain delegation enabled, and access to the 3 scopes above.
 Also make sure that "Google Sheets" and "Google Drive" are enabled in the project.
-You can then download teh credentials as JSON, and pass them either as a file location or as a Python dictionary:
+You can then download the credentials as JSON, and pass them either as a file location or as a Python dictionary:

 .. code-block:: python